Desiree Scott: International career

 Scott has previously represented Canada on the U-16 and U-19 youth teams.
 After being called up to the senior squad by Carolina Morace, she debuted at the 2010 Cyprus Cup and participated in her first FIFA Women's World Cup at the 2011 event, making two substitute appearances.
 Under coach John Herdman, Scott became a regular pick and won a gold medal at the 2011 Pan American Games.

 At the 2012 London Olympics, Scott won praise for her performances in the defensive midfield role, drawing comparison to the male player Edgar Davids.
 She had a major contribution for the team in the bronze medal game, clearing a ball off the line in defence of the goal to keep the score even at zero.
 Upon return to her native Winnipeg, Scott was serenaded with chants of her name and outbursts of song consisting of the Canadian national anthem at the Winnipeg airport.
 Scott took note of the welcome with pride saying that "I'm a very emotional person.
 To come home and hear my name being screamed...
 I'm holding back tears right now."

+On February 11, 2016 Scott became the 15th women's player to make 100 appearances for Canada.

-On 25 May 2019 she was named to the roster for the 2019 FIFA Women's World Cup.
+In May 2019 Scott was named to the roster for the 2019 FIFA Women's World Cup.

+Scott was called up to the Canada squad for the delayed 2020 Summer Olympics.

+Scott was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

+Scott was an alternate at the 2024 Summer Olympics.

+In April 2025, Scott announced she would retire from international play, and that a friendly against Haiti on May 31, 2025, hosted in Winnipeg, would serve as a celebration of her career and her final international appearance.